 In May 2015, Billy Bow was staged on two evenings by the wonderful Curve Young Company at the Studio in the The Curve Theatre, Leicester.
 Directed by Thomas Hescott, the talented cast of 40 young people undertook the first performances of the full-length show.
 The show was seen by over 500 people, and was sold out on the second night.
 Audience reaction was rapturous!

-Ian is the author of three major books on maritime history, The Good Ship (1995), The British Museum Maritime History of Britain & Ireland c 400 – 2001 (2003) and Henry V’s Navy (2015), as well as a book of local history photographs and over 20 articles, papers and booklets on maritime history, local history and education (see Publications).
+Ian is the author of several major books on maritime history, The Good Ship (1995), The British Museum Maritime History of Britain & Ireland c 400 – 2001 (2003) and Henry V’s Navy (2015) and Britain and the Ocean Road (2020), with its sequel, Breaking Seas, Broken Ships, due out in 2021.
+He has also written as a book of local history photographs and over 20 papers, articles and booklets on maritime history, local history and education (see Publications).

 Exhibition text copywriter

 Writing for public exhibitions is challenging for any writer, and Ian has written the display texts for over 40 temporary and long-term exhibitions.
 This includes all of the text for the 1988 blockbuster exhibition Armada (apart from the words ‘Fire Exit’…).